United Arab Emirates Air Force: Overview

 The UAEAF has operated 20 IAR 330 Puma helicopters since the late 1970s.
 These have been recently upgraded to the IAR-330SM standard by IAR Ghimbav in Romania in cooperation with Eurocopter.
 These aircraft, supplemented by a further ten ex-South African Air Force reworked SA-330s, are expected to remain in service for at least 15 years.
 Although no replacement for the Puma fleet is required in the immediate future, the force will be supplemented by 26 Sikorsky UH-60M Battlehawks, with 390 AGM-114N Hellfire II missiles.
 30 AH-64A Apache helicopters were modernised as well, to the AH-64D Longbow standard, and a dozen Eurocopter Fennecs were recently acquired for special forces use.

 The most important facility of the UAEAF is the Al Dhafra Air Base, with almost the entire fighter aircraft fleet located there.
-However, in order to prevent all of the air defence and strike assets being located at a single base, a $1 billion, completely new facility has been constructed deep in the Abu Dhabi desert, near the border corner with Saudi Arabia and Oman, near Al Gharbia, housing at least one Mirage 2000 unit.
-Al-Safran is believed to have opened between around 2008.
+However, to prevent all of the air defence and strike assets being located at a single base, a $1 billion, completely new facility has been constructed deep in the Abu Dhabi desert, near the border corner with Saudi Arabia and Oman, near Al Gharbia, housing at least one Mirage 2000 unit.
+Al-Safran is believed to have opened around 2008.
 It is 3,000 m long and has aircraft parking nearly the same size as in Al Udeid Air Base, Qatar.
 A 4,000 m runway at Al-Safran Air Base was built around 2008.